EH#4: Understanding the LPDDR4 SDRAM memory for mobile, automotive and embedded system applications.

 To manage this, a higher sampling rate is used.
 This increases the system's bandwidth, allowing noise to be shifted above the audible range, where it can't be heard.
 There are two ways to achieve this higher sampling rate:

-A PDM modulator decides whether to output a 1 or 0 based on the cumulative error between the original analog signal and the modulated digital signal.
+based on the cumulative error between the original analog signal and the modulated digital signal.

 Here's how it works:

-1. Integration and Comparison:
+Integration and Comparison:

-2. Bit Decision:
+Bit Decision:

-4. Noise Shaping:
+Noise Shaping:

-The result is that the PDM modulator outputs a stream of 1s and 0s where the density of 1s is proportional to the amplitude of the input signal.
+s is proportional to the amplitude of the input signal.
 For more info on PDM and PCM visit this document.

 For a speaker application, the DAC output signal generally provides better quality compared to a PWM signal with a low-pass filter (LPF).
 Here’s why:

-• DAC Output Signal: A high-quality DAC converts digital audio directly into an analog signal with minimal distortion and noise, preserving the full detail of the original audio.
+DAC Output Signal: A high-quality DAC converts digital audio directly into an analog signal with minimal distortion and noise, preserving the full detail of the original audio.
 This analog signal is ready to drive speakers or further amplification, making it ideal for high-fidelity audio applications.

-• PWM + LPF Signal: While a PWM signal can be filtered using an LPF to approximate an analog signal, this process can introduce distortion, especially if the PWM frequency is not high enough or the filter design is not optimal.
+PWM + LPF Signal: While a PWM signal can be filtered using an LPF to approximate an analog signal, this process can introduce distortion, especially if the PWM frequency is not high enough or the filter design is not optimal.
 The resulting analog signal may have less accuracy and clarity compared to a direct DAC output.

 In summary, for speaker applications where sound quality is critical, the DAC output is typically superior to a PWM signal processed through an LPF.